syncfusion-content/xamarin-docs/Xamarin/SfMaps/Getting-Started.md

 ### UWP

-*	Add the necessary shapes file to the Assets folder of ProjectFileName.UWP.
+*	Add the necessary shapes file in a folder and name it as `ShapeFiles`.
+Add this `ShapeFiles` folder into the `Assets` folder of ProjectFileName.UWP.
 *	Right-click the added shape file, and navigate to properties.
 *	Choose the `EmbeddedResource` option under BuildAction of respective shape file.